VimsecAu/kb/m365/baselines/defender.md

 At a minimum, the alerts required by the Vimsec M365 Security Configuration Baseline for Exchange Online SHALL be enabled.

 <!--Policy: MS.DEFENDER.5.1v1; Criticality: SHALL -->
 - _Rationale:_ Potentially malicious or service-impacting events may go undetected without a means of detecting these events.
-Setting up a mechanism to alert administrators to the list of events linked above draws attention to them to minimize any impact to users and the company.
+Setting up a mechanism to alert administrators to the list of events linked above draws attention to them to minimize any impact to users and the organisation.
 - _Last modified:_ June 2023
 - _MITRE ATT&CK TTP Mapping:_
   - [T1562: Impair Defenses](https://attack.mitre.org/techniques/T1562/)